 On top of this, the course is not just about the specific technical aspects of Programming, but also a preparation for studying Computer Science and the thought processes and skills necessary for a career in the field.

 All lectures will be recorded.
-For anyone who cannot access the live stream or who cannot access YouTube, lecture recordings will be made available via Moodle.
+For anyone who cannot access the live stream or who cannot access them live,

 Live Streaming and Videos

-In addition to scheduled lectures, there will be some more informal streams and pre-recorded videos to give students a chance to ask questions directly as well as cover content that is not "official" course content, but still might be very useful.
+In addition to scheduled lectures, there may be some more informal streams and pre-recorded videos to give students a chance to ask questions directly, as well as, cover content that is not "official" course content, but still might be useful.

-From week 1 you will also be expected to attend a three hour tutorial/laboratory session to clarify ideas from lectures and work through exercises based on the lecture material.
-You should make sure that you use them effectively by examining in advance the material to be covered in each week's tutorial.
+From week 1 you will also be expected to attend a three hour tutorial/laboratory session to clarify ideas from lectures and work through lab exercises, based on the lecture material.
+You should make sure that you use this time effectively by examining in advance the material to be covered in each week's tutorial.
 This means that you are coming to class prepared to ask any questions that you may have, and generally participate in class by offering suggestions - this will ensure that you get the most possible out of the tutorial/lab session.
 Your tutors are there to help you clear up any misunderstandings or to understand topics in more depth.
-The tutorial questions will be linked to on WebCMS3 in the week before each tutorial.
+The tutorial questions will be linked to the class webpage in the week before each tutorial.
 There are no marks for tutorial attendance, however, it is your chance to have all your questions answered.

 Lab Submission and Marking

 Each lab exercise will be submitted using the "give" system.
-All students will need to submit solutions, even if they've worked in a group and have the same solution as someone else.
+All students will need to submit solutions.

-If you cannot complete any exercises by the end of the lab you may complete them in your own time and submit them using the "give" command before 8pm Monday (Monday 20:00) in the week after a lab ( an previous version of the outline said they were due on Fridays, this is incorrect and has been updated ).
-Where students are unable to complete the exercises, they will be encouraged to seek an extension from their tutors.
-Work submitted after the due date (and without an extension) will be subject to a 25% mark reduction.
+If you cannot complete any exercises by the end of the lab, you may complete them in your own time and submit them using the "give" command before 8pm Monday (Monday 20:00 AEST) in the week after the lab.

 There are no marks for Lab 1, it's there to help you get started.
 Your total mark will be made up of the best 7 out of 8 of the labs from weeks 2-10 (there is no lab in week 6).

-There will be consultation sessions starting in week 2 where tutors will be available for one on one help with specific problems and assignment clarification.
+There will be consultation sessions starting around week 3 or 4,where tutors will be available for one-on-one help with specific problems and assignment clarification.
 These sessions are optional and will run at different times during the week, with more sessions available around assignment deadlines and in later weeks of the term.
 Check the course timetable for what Help Sessions have been scheduled.

 There are two assessable programming assignments.
 Assignments give you the chance to practice what you have learned on relatively large problems (compared to the small exercises in the labs).
 Assignments are a very important part of this course, therefore it is essential that you attempt them yourself.
 Collaboration with other students is limited to discussion of fundamentals, not any discussion of assignment specifics.

-The assignment weighting and deadlines may change a little when the assignment designs are complete.
+The assignment weighting and deadlines may vary slightly when the assignment designs are complete.

-In 2021 Term 1, the Exam will be a take-home exam (exact length of the exam is yet to be determined).
+In 2021 Term 3, the Exam will be a 6 hour long take-home exam.
 The actual working time of the exam is only expected to be around 3 hours, but due to time zone differences for current students, all students will be given a longer time window to complete the exam.

-It will contain implementation tasks which will require you to write C programs.
+It will contain implementation tasks that will require you to write C programs.
 It will also contain sections which require you to read code or answer questions to show your knowledge of programming.